ToolJet/ToolJet/docs/docs/workflows/overview.md

 <div className='badge badge--primary heading-badge'>Available on: Paid plans</div>
 <br/>

-Tooljet Workflows is a powerful and flexible tool that lets you create data-centric automation tasks and isolate complex logic for reusability.
-It allows users to set up nodes that can run complex queries across various data sources, run conditional flows and execute custom Javascript code.
+Tooljet Workflows is as a visual, node-based platform tailored for data-centric automation tasks.
+With its intuitive design, users can effortlessly create nodes to run detailed queries across diverse data sources, manage conditional flows, and execute custom Javascript code.
+This not only simplifies intricate processes but also makes them more presentable, bridging the gap between complexity and clarity.
+Whether you're delving into data integration, generating detailed reports, or ensuring rigorous validation, Tooljet Workflows is your go-to solution.

-Whether it's for data integration, reporting, validation, or any other data-focused task, Tooljet Workflows offers an intuitive way to streamline processes.

 ## Quickstart Guide